envico801/The-Node-js-bible-become-a-backend-expert/README.md

-# The Node.js Bible: become a backend expert
+# The Node.js bible: become a backend expert

 ## Learn how to design software like a pro from the basics to become an expert